psarkis/bloatedHJs/README.md

 The framework is divided into two parts:

-**Lower Level of the hierarchical model**:Infers the internal luminosity of a single planet.
+1- **Lower Level of the hierarchical model**: Infers the internal luminosity of a single planet.

-**Upper Level of the hierarchical model**: Inference at the population level
+2- **Upper Level of the hierarchical model**: Inference at the population level